 Greet the children by name and with the words, "The grace of Christ be with you."
 Prompt the children to respond with the same words.
 Invite children to help set the scene.
 This is the second Sunday of Advent.
-Provide a Bible, a purple cloth, and an Advent wreath with four candles to set on the table.
+Provide a Bible, a purple cloth, and an Advent wreath with four battery-operated candles.

 Ask some children to help prepare today's "Responding in Gratitude" activities and suggest that one or two prepare to lead today's singing.
-Ask for a volunteer to practice reading today's Scripture passage.

 Ask the children to imagine how far their homes are from the church building.
-Ask them to imagine that there are many obstacles to them getting back home.
+Ask them to imagine that many obstacles keep them from getting home.
 Ask them to name possible obstacles.
 Accept all responses.
 Wonder together how it feels if you can't get home.